-- 0 No current need; no need for action or intervention. - No evidence of a history of exploitation OR no evidence of recent exploitation and no significant history of victimization within the past year.
-Child is not presently at risk for re-victimization. - Identified need requires monitoring, watchful waiting, or preventive activities.
-Suspicion or history of exploitation, but the child has not been exploited during the past year.
-Child is not presently at risk for re-victimization. - 2 Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning.
-Child has been recently exploited (within the past year) but is not at acute risk of re-exploitation.
-This might include experiences of physical or sexual abuse, significant psychological abuse by family or friends or violent crime. - Problems are dangerous or disabling; requires immediate and/or intensive action.
+- No evidence of any needs; no need for action. - No evidence of a history of exploitation OR no evidence of recent exploitation and no significant history of victimization within the past year.
+Child is not presently at risk for re-victimization. - I Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - monitoring, watchful waiting, or preventive activities. - Suspicion or history of exploitation, but the child has not been exploited during the past year.
+Child is not presently at risk for re-victimization. - 2 Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Child has been recently exploited (within the past year) but is not at acute risk of reexploitation.
+This might include experiences of physical or sexual abuse, significant psychological abuse by family or friends or violent crime. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child has recently been exploited and is at acute risk of re-exploitation.

-EC17.
-PRENATAL CARE
+29. PRENATAL CARE